 Video Note enables users to create video recordings from a webcam and insert them via the HTML Editor's "Insert Stuff" option.
 The ability to record video also shows up anywhere video attachments are supported.
 Video length is limited to 3 minutes.

 Video Note has removed dependencies on Flash® technology and now uses HTML5.
 It reverts to Flash technology when it detects a legacy browser without HTML5 support.

 Access the HTML Editor - for instance, an instructor can use "Create a File" when in the Content area.
 Below is an illustration of a "Week 8" module with a new file about to be created.

-Select "Video Note" from the left navigation/selection bar of the "Insert Stuff" dialogue box.
+Select "Video Note" from the pop-up dialogue box.

 After the webcam image appears, select the "New Recording" button and recording of the video will commence.
 Up to 3 minutes of recording time is available.

 To stop the recording select the "Stop Recording" button.

 After a recording is stopped, select the "Next" button.